Childhood Immunisation Program: Frequently asked questions

 There are very few medical reasons to delay immunisation.
 If your child is sick with a high fever of more than 38 degrees Celsius, then immunisation should be postponed until the child is well.
 Children with minor coughs and colds without a fever, or those children receiving antibiotics and recovering from an illness, can be immunised safely and effectively.

 Yes.
 Before a vaccine or any medication can be used in Australia it must be licensed by the Therapeutic Goods Administration (TGA).
-The TGA use scientific evidence (clinical trials) to extensively test each vaccine for safety and effectiveness.
+The TGA extensively assesses each vaccine for safety and effectiveness.
+The assessment is based on scientific evidence (clinical trials).
 This testing is required by law and is usually done over many years during the vaccine’s development.

 Immunising your child on time will protect your child, your family and the community against diseases.
-When children do not have the vaccines on time, they can get sick from disease when they are most vulnerable, and they may not get the recommended vaccines.
+When children do not have the vaccines on time, they can get sick from disease when they are most vulnerable, which may further delay them receiving the recommended vaccines.
 This may mean there is more disease in the community.

-Aboriginal or Torres Strait Islander children living in South Australia should receive all the routine vaccines given to other children and two additional vaccines at 12 months and one extra vaccine at 18 months of age.
+Yes.
+Aboriginal or Torres Strait Islander children living in South Australia should receive all the routine vaccines as well as additional vaccines at 6 months, 12 months and 18 months of age.

 Hepatitis A is a viral infection affecting the liver and is more common in Aboriginal children.
-In South Australia immunisations for hepatitis A can be given as early as 12 months of age with a second dose 6 months later.
+In South Australia immunisations for hepatitis A are given at 12 months of age with a second dose 6 months later.
 This will provide long term protection for Aboriginal and Torres Strait Islander children against this disease.

-Aboriginal and Torres Strait Islander children are at increased risk from pneumococcal disease for a longer time than non-Aboriginal or non-Torres Strait Islander children and are exposed to many more different strains of the disease.
+Aboriginal and Torres Strait Islander children are at increased risk from pneumococcal disease and are exposed to many more different strains of this disease.

 Pneumococcal disease causes high rates of ear infections (otitis media) and lung infection (pneumonia).
-This is why they need to receive an extra booster against this disease at 12 months of age.
+This is why a total of four doses are recommended for Aboriginal and Torres Strait Islander children, administered at 6 weeks, 4, 6 and 12 months of age.

-If you are late, your baby can still have most of their immunisations but may miss out on receiving the liquid vaccine as this can only be given below a certain age.
-Missing the liquid vaccine means they may not have good protection against diseases that cause diarrhoea (rotavirus).
+If you are late, your baby can still have most of their immunisations but may miss out on receiving the liquid rotavirus vaccine as this can only be given below a certain age.
+Missing the liquid vaccine means they may not have protection against rotavirus infection that causes diarrhoea and vomiting and can cause severe dehydration.

-In many cases, vaccination provides lifelong protection against a disease but it varies for different vaccines.
+In many cases, vaccination provides lifelong protection against a disease but it varies for different diseases.

 Boosters can still be given even if your child has missed out or is running late for their vaccinations.